What is Diastasis? And What You Can Do About it.

 To measure yourself for potential diastasis, lie on your back with your feet flat on the floor.
 Relax the belly and place two fingers directly below the navel.
 Repeat this again around the navel, and above it.
 If both fingers fit between the abdomen and sink deeply, then you may have DR. (Use this as a starting point but consult your doctor for a proper diagnosis.)

 Depth matters more than width.
-If the abdomen is firm but still measures with two fingers, then the linea alba can absorb load on the trunk.
+If the abdomen is firm but still measures with two fingers, then the linea alba can absorb the load on the trunk.
 In this instance, it is common for the rectus to reclose with the right exercises and breathing patterns.
 The largest indicating factor is how far the fingers sink into the fascia.
 The more they sink, the thinner the fascia.

 Why Is Diastasis Recti a Bad Thing?

 The linea alba works to support the trunk by assisting in load transfer.
 When the gap is too large and soft, it no longer transfers load effectively, which can lead to pelvic floor dysfunction, and pain and instability in the abdomen and sacroiliac joint (SI).

 It’s important to note that women need to allow time for the linea alba to heal after giving birth.
-Many factors come into play when it comes to healing fascia, including time since pregnancy, a number of pregnancies, overall health, inflammation, hydration, and how much stress is continually placed on the abdomen.
+Many factors come into play when it comes to healing fascia, including time since pregnancy, the number of pregnancies, overall health, inflammation, hydration, and how much stress is continually placed on the abdomen.

 Is Diastasis Recti Preventable?

 During pregnancy, diastasis is inevitable to some degree in the third trimester.
 Just because every mom gets it doesn’t mean it will become problematic after pregnancy.
 Many women experience DR healing by six months postpartum.
 There is no definitive answer when it comes to preventing diastasis during pregnancy.
 A 2015 study showed no difference in the development of DR between women who exercise and those who did not.
 However, women who still experience DR after six months postpartum likely need further intervention.

 For men and non-childbearing women there are inherent risk factors when developing DR including: